koenderks/aRtsy/README.md

 # ggart: Generative Art with `ggplot2`

 `ggart` is an attempt at making generative art available for the masses.
 The package mimics the ideas of multiple generative artists in the `ggplot2` language and implements each of these ideas in a separate function.
+Contributions are very welcome.

 The most recently released version of `ggart` can be downloaded from [CRAN](https://cran.r-project.org/package=ggart) by running the following command in R: